 I always thought he didn’t touch me because there was something wrong with me.
 He turned me down any time I made advances, the only time he seemed to want me was when he was drunk or half asleep.

 I always felt ugly and rejected!
 I eventually gave up.
 It was easier to blame his lack of affection on myself for becoming overweight than it was to accept that no man would ever want me, because I wasn’t enough, I wasn’t desirable, I wasn’t sexy, I wasn’t good enough to be loved and wanted.

 Someday God will send a man to find me and he will love me the way I have loved and longed to be loved.
 I know there is a purpose, I know there is a plan, but it isn’t mine to understand.

 I must lean on HIS understanding and trust that He will keep my head above water so that I do not drown in a river of despair.

 I know my life will continue to be painful and messy, and I will struggle with trusting any man.
 I will most likely doubt my self worth, and if I’m worthy of love.
 But knowing that God loves me, that I am worthy of HIS love, because HE knows ALL of me and is still standing beside me, I will survive this!!!!!
 And so will my precious boys!!!!

-***I had gained clarity, and therefore confidence in myself …. it’s like he knew, because later, the same night I wrote this, 1/20/20, while I was sleeping my husband sexually assaulted me***
+***I had gained clarity by writing this, and therefore confidence in myself ….
+But it’s like he knew I was doing better, because later, the same night I wrote this, 1/20/20, while I was sleeping my husband sexually assaulted me***